AthenZ/athenz/roadmap.md

   separate values for human users and services.
 - Email notification support for any active hosts not refreshing their service identity certificates.

+# Future

+ - Extend Authorization Model in Athenz
+   - Provide capability for domain administrators to require authorization before viewing domain details (currently all authenticated users are able to view any domain data).
+   - Implement support for policy rule conditions to provide the capability for users to manage policies without extending them to admin status